karen-sarkisyan/react-wordpress-comments/README.md

 - Error boundaries and better error handling.
 At this point the component may crash your app if there is an error ☹️
 - Tests and CI automation
 - Links processing.
 If you don't specify your frontend host in WordPress, the links within comments will point to your backend host.
-- Add an easy way to change text strings and implement i18n.
-- Implementing other types of authorization, including cookies.
-- Caching/storing of response.
-Now it fetches each time page loads.
-- Paginating requests.
-- Migrating to TypeScript
+- Pagination

 ## Contributing

 If you have a feedback or suggestion, just file an issue.
 Anything is welcome.

 To contribute to code, see [contributing guide](./CONTRIBUTING.md).
+But really, if you want to contribute, just do it :)

 ## License